apjanke/octfiles-101/doc-project/Developer-Notes.md

 * Mailing List and Forum Posts
   * [”Tutorial on Oct files” (2003)](http://octave.1599824.n4.nabble.com/Tutorial-on-Oct-files-td1617194.html) - An “Octave - General” post asking about other tutorials and not finding much.
 Its links are now 404.

+Old versions of the Octave manual sometimes have stuff the new ones lack.

+* The [4.0.1 Oct-File Input Parameter Checking section](https://octave.org/doc/v4.0.1/Input-Parameter-Checking-in-Oct_002dFiles.html) uses `error()`; the current 4.4.1 one does not.

 # Style Guide

 ## Prose Style Guide